Victoria's Hume Region

 Hume is extremely varied in its industry and employment make-up, with a strong concentration of agriculture in the west and the alpine, wine and gourmet food areas in the region's east making tourism a strong contributor to regional employment.

-The Goulburn Valley area is one of Victoria's largest primary producers, directly producing over $1.6 billion from primary production and the manufacture of food and beverages.
-Traditional broad acre farming combined with viticulture, orchards, olives and aquaculture endorse the 'food bowl' label, and various large and international companies call the region home including SPC Ardmona, Uncle Toby's and the Woolworths Distribution Centre.
+The Goulburn Valley area is a long established agricultural region, which is at the forefront of global food production.
+Traditional broad acre farming combined with dairy, viticulture, orchards, olives and aquaculture endorse the 'food bowl' label, and various large and international companies call the region home including SPC Ardmona, Uncle Toby's, Mars Percare and the Woolworths Distribution Centre.

 Recreation reserves hosting football, soccer, netball, hockey and tennis matches are prominent throughout the Hume region as well as golf courses.
-The high country is a haven for skiers, and Lake Hume and Lake Buffalo popular for watersports.
-Wodonga is home to Australia's largest regional tennis complex and cyclists couldn't ask for more with the 100s of kilometres of sealed roads passing through spectacular scenery.
+The high country is a haven for snow sports, and Lake Hume and Lake Buffalo popular for water sports.
+Wodonga is home to Australia's largest regional tennis complex and cyclists couldn't ask for more with the 100s of kilometres of sealed trails and roads passing through spectacular scenery.

 A number of festivals are held in the Hume region offering something for everyone.
 The Bright Autumn Festival, Euroa's Show n Shine, Wangaratta Festival of Jazz, Rutherglen Winery Walkabout, APS Head of the River in Nagambie, the Australian Superbike Championship in Winton and SheppARTon Festival are just a few to add to your calendar.

-- Hume has a particularly high exposure to the impacts of climate change, with around 20 per cent of income in the Goulburn region coming from sectors that are highly sensitive to these impacts.
+- Hume has a particularly high exposure to the impacts of variable climatic conditions, with around 20 per cent of income in the Goulburn region coming from agricultural sectors.